 The world was exactly like ours EXCEPT that women were the dominate gender.
 Women were the captains of industry and men were household workers, secretaries and waiters trying to attract attention with their sexuality.
 To add some additional twists to that twist there were characters into dominance/submission, a woman who had been a man (played by Linda Gray) and, of course, women CEOs having affairs with their secretaries.
-Written by

 Did You Know?